Unnidathil Ennai Koduthen: Plot

 After returning from the trip, Vishwanathan's wife finds out that her diamond necklace is missing.
 When looking for it, she finds a cigarette bud in one of the drawers.
-She and her sister scold Radha and chase her out.
-Selvam who comes to return her bag, finds out and helps her to accommodate in a hostel.
+She and her sister scold Radha and throw her out.
+Selvam, who comes to return her bag, finds out and helps her to accommodate in a hostel.
 He does many petty works to pay the hostel fees and help Radha.
-One day, Selvam finds about Radha's singing talent and tries to help her move on with it.
+One day, Selvam finds out about Radha's singing talent and tries to help her move on with it.
 He encounters music director Gangai Amaran late one night and helps him repair his car.
 In return, he asks the director to help Radha out.
-Radha, after singing a few songs, becomes successful in her singing career and becomes rich.
+Radha, after singing a few songs, becomes a rich and famous singer.
 She stays in her bungalow with Selvam and Bhaskar.

 During an interview, Radha refrains from saying her father's name.
 Upset, Vishwanathan reveals that he is the father.
 His wife, looking at Radha's money, accepts Radha as her daughter as well.
 They come to stay at her house.
-Vishwanathan's wife does not like Selvam and Bhaskar staying with them.
+However, Vishwanathan's wife and sister-in-law does not like Selvam and Bhaskar staying with them.
 They plan the wedding of Sanjay and Radha, as Sanjay had accepted to marry Radha, long time back.
-When Radha had gone out of town with Sanjay, to receive an award, Vishwanathan's wife and sister-in-law stage a drama that Selvam stole Radha's money and chase him and Bhaskar out.
+When Radha had gone out of town with Sanjay to receive an award, Vishwanathan's wife and sister-in-law stage a drama that Selvam stole Radha's money and chase him and Bhaskar out.
 Radha comes back and is shocked.
 She finds Selvam's diary in his room and understands his love for her.

 During an award ceremony, Radha reveals that the reason for her success is not her family but Selvam and she had fallen in love with him.
-She also tells her desire to marry him.
+She also chose him as her life partner and tells her desire to marry him.
 Selvam who had arrived there to drop a passenger, sees it and is called upon the stage when Radha sees him in a TV.
-In a short flashback, it is shown that Radha had informed Sanjay and Vishwanathan about her love for Selvam and how Sanjay had accepted it.
+In a short flashback, it is shown that Radha had informed Vishwanathan and Sanjay about her love for Selvam and how Sanjay had accepted it.
 The film ends with Selvam and Radha leaving the place hand in hand.